 Why ORM?
 ORM gives

-you an efficient way to define requirements and it minimises the need to use ambiguous
+you an efficient way to define requirements and it avoids the need to use ambiguous

 How do you make an object-role model?
 An ORM analyst guides sponsors to express their ideas using simple